From authentic Mexican cuisine to local cafés and coffee shops, each restaurant offers a unique atmosphere with diverse menus and experiences.

 54 W. Congress St.

-Earlier this year, PokeZone rebranded as Mo’s Burger & Poke Bar.
-While poke is still available, burgers, loaded fries, flatbreads, and poke tacos have been added to the menu.
+In 2019, PokeZone rebranded as Mo’s Burger & Poke Bar.
+And now it has rebranded back.
+While poke is still available, burgers, loaded fries, flatbreads, and poke tacos were added to the menu.

 - Poke Bowl